awsdocs/amazon-detective-user-guide/doc_source/supported-finding-types.md

 `PenTest:IAMUser/PentooLinux`
 An API was invoked from a Pentoo Linux EC2 instance\.

+`Persistence:IAMUser/AnomalousBehavior`
+An API commonly used to maintain unauthorized access to an AWS environment was invoked in an anomalous way\.

 `Persistence:IAMUser/NetworkPermissions`
 A principal invoked an API commonly used to change the network access permissions for security groups, routes, and ACLs in your AWS account\.